 Remember, scheduling content is helpful but it isn't the best way to increase engagement with your social media accounts.
 Instead of simply putting out content, you need to deploy a well-rounded set of strategies.
 For more on this, see our post on how to boost Instagram engagement.
 You may also want to try simple tricks such as how to change the font in your Instagram bio.

-Smarter Queue is just coming out of Beta, and it's shaping up to be a fierce contender in the social media tools space.
+Smarter Queue is a young tool but it's shaping up to be a fierce contender in the social media tools space.
 The platform is category-led, which means you set up multiple categories each with different posting plans, such as which profiles are to be posted to, and add content to each category as you create or find it (including directly from your Twitter feed).
 You do this by inputting urls or dragging and dropping into the visual calendar so your plan is laid out clearly in front of you.

 Smarter Queue's analytics are pretty powerful and will give you information on optimum posting times, enable you to compare engagement between content types and analyse your social history plus your competitors.
 The evergreen content recycler keeps your repeated content going on a cycle, with no ending (unless you ask it to stop).
 There are engagement tools such as sharing or retweeting from within the platform, and content curation and editing tools, too.

 One downside is that the mobile app is very limited.
 Its only purpose at the moment is to remind you when to publish content on Instagram (which doesn't have an auto-post function), and to bookmark content.
 However, the product roadmap details some great future features for the platform, which could outweigh this negative point.

 This scheduler boasts that it saves you over eight hours a week, and indeed it is a great choice if you want to be totally hands-off (remember, this won't necessarily create the most engagement).
 Establishing your content settings is the only time-consuming part, but once that is done, you can let it tick over.